-The superb exhibits at this world-class museum range from works by Gainsborough, Delacroix, and Gustave Moreau to avant-garde Puerto Rican artists and span Western art from the Middle Ages to the 19th century, with most major schools represented.
-The permanent collection comprises more than 3,000 paintings, sculptures, and works on paper.
+The superb exhibits at this world-class museum range from works by Goya, Rubens, Van Dyck, and Rodin to avant-garde Puerto Rican artists and span Western art from the Middle Ages to the 19th century.
+The permanent collection comprises more than 4,000 paintings, sculptures, and works on paper.
 Much of it was amassed over four decades, beginning in 1957, by Don Luis A. Ferré, former governor and patron of the arts.
-The museum, which boasts 14 galleries, also features temporary exhibitions and works on loan.
-In 2008 it closed for a two-year, multi-million-dollar renovation.
+The museum. which boasts 30 galleries, also features temporary exhibitions and works on loan.
+Following a two-year, multi-million-dollar renovation that doubled the capacity of the building, the museum reopened in 2010.